Hippopoto0/Hippopoto0/README.md

 ## Hi there 👋 I'm Dan

 A software dev from the UK.
-I'm particularly interested in AI 🤖, MedTech 🩺 Finance 📈
+I'm particularly interested in AI 🤖, MedTech 🩺 and Finance 📈

 Aside from the software space, I like a bit of tennis 🎾, reading (mostly fantasy 🐲 I'm afraid), and dabbling in music 🎸